21 January, 2007

 • juices

 Met fellow instructor candidate "Gary" from Nottingham, England.
 He's a funny, friendly 36-year-old divemaster/bloke who works in Malawi and Tanzania and seems better prepared for the course than me.
-I finally get off my duff and start through the IDC pre-requisites
+I finally start reading through the IDC pre-requisites

 Wednesday 24-January:

 Rich Kirk, co-worker from Vignette 2000/2001, arrives for a 12-day stay in Patong, Phuket.
-I'm feeling a little guilty that I won't have much time for him.
-We must, however, at some point, explore the island on mopeds.
+Feeling guilty that I won't have enough time to properly socialize with him.

 Thursday 25-January:

-Enjoyed pineapple and guava with Maggie, a newly-minted OWSI from Poland with stories of travels through hilly northern Thailand and laid-back Laos.
+Enjoyed pineapple and guava with the friendly Maggie, a newly-minted OWSI from Poland with stories of travels through hilly northern Thailand and laid-back Laos.
 She will teach in Croatia in June.
-Good fortune seems to come to her naturally.
+Good fortune seems to easily find her.

 Studying Knowledge Review #1 (of 16).
 Practiced demonstrating most of the 20 PADI OW skills in the pool with Gary.